Vivian Bullwinkel: Early life

 Vivian Bullwinkel was born on 18 December 1915 in Kapunda, South Australia, to George Albert and Eva Bullwinkel (née Shegog).
 She had a brother, John.
+She attended Broken Hill High School, where she was School Captain in 1933.
 She trained as a nurse and midwife at Broken Hill, New South Wales, and began her nursing career in Hamilton, Victoria, before moving to the Jessie McPherson Hospital in Melbourne.

 Second World War

 In 1941, wanting to enlist for service in the Second World War, Bullwinkel volunteered as a nurse with the Royal Australian Air Force but was rejected for having flat feet.
 She was, however, able to join the Australian Army Nursing Service; assigned to the 2/13th Australian General Hospital (2/13th AGH), in September 1941 she sailed for Singapore.
 After a few weeks with the 2/10th AGH, Bullwinkel rejoined the 13th AGH in Johor Bahru.

 Japanese troops invaded Malaya in December 1941 and began to advance southwards, winning a series of victories.
 By late January 1942 they were advancing through Johore and the 13th AGH was to evacuate to Singapore.
 A short-lived defence of the island ended in defeat, and, on 12 February, Bullwinkel and 65 other nurses boarded the SS Vyner Brooke to escape.

 Two days later, the ship was sunk by Japanese aircraft.
-Bullwinkel, 21 other nurses and a large group of men, women, and children made it ashore at Radji Beach on Banka Island.
+Bullwinkel, 21 other nurses and a large group of men, women, and children made it ashore at Radji Beach on Bangka Island.
 Others on board either went down with the ship or were swept away and never seen again.
 The group were joined the next day by others making a total of about 100 including about twenty English soldiers from another ship sunk earlier.
 They elected to surrender to the Japanese.
 An officer from the Vyner Brooke walked to Muntok, a town on the north-west of the island, to contact the Japanese.
 While he was away Matron Irene Drummond, the most senior of the Australian nurses, suggested that civilian women and children should start off walking towards Muntok.